wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation/includes/2-set-up-tenant.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the error with a link below to set up new trial account.](../media/new-trial.png)](../media/new-trial.png#lightbox)

-1. A new account creation flow for Dynamics 365 Customer Engagement Plan will display.
+1. A new account creation flow for Dynamics 365 Customer Service Enterprise Admin Trial will display.
 Get started by entering your email address in the format `<YourUserName>@ <YourUniqueTenantName>.onmicrosoft.com`.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Dynamics 365 Customer Engagement Plan Trial wizard email page.](../media/email.png)](../media/email.png#lightbox)